jabelone/OpenCV-for-Pi/README.md

 # OpenCV for Pi
 A pre-compiled binary of OpenCV for the Raspberry Pi.
 It is available in a ".deb" package and will save you countless hours not having to compile it yourself.
 This may or may not stay updated as I have to manually compile each version.
 I will try to make available most major versions.
-This was compiled on a Raspberry Pi 2 Model B+ running raspbian jessie.
+This was compiled on a Raspberry Pi 3 Model B+ running raspbian jessie.
+This version was built with TBB which enables automagic multithreading in many OpenCV algorithms.

 # Instructions
 0) Always good practice to update everything before you install stuff: